 |Returned Check Fee||$80.00|

 Answers to Frequently Asked Questions regarding Georgetown’s tuition rate-setting procedures are available in this FAQ sheet.

-Students registered for 12 credit hours or more in a given term will be considered to be full-time students, and will be charged the full time rate for a registration of 12-20 credit hours.
-Beyond 20 credit hours, each additional credit hour for which the student is registered will result in an additional charge at the part-time rate, e.g.: a student registered for 20 credit hours will be charged $28,692.00, whereas a student registered for 21 hours will be charged $28,692.00 + $2,391.00.
+Students registered for 12 credit hours or more in a given term will be considered to be full-time students, and will be charged the appropriate full-time rate for a registration of 12-20 credit hours.
+Beyond 20 credit hours, each additional credit hour for which the student is registered will result in an additional charge at the appropriate part-time rate, e.g.: a student registered for 20 credit hours could expect to be charged $30,936.00, whereas a student registered for 21 hours could expect charges of $30,936.00 + $2,578.00.
 Students wishing to register for less than a full-time course load must get approval from their dean’s office.

 Yates Field House Membership